 Joanna Rhoads – Philadelphia, Pennsylvania

-Dear TEFL Students, I am a 24 year old American who completed the TEFL program in September and taught for Canterbury for the past year.
+I am a 24-year-old American who completed the TEFL program in September and taught for Canterbury for the past year.
 I strongly recommend this program to anyone wanting to teach English in Spain and not sure where to go!
 I will take so many great memories back home with me that would not have been possible if I had not done the Canterbury TEFL program, and all for a cost of fewer than 1,000 euros!

 First of all, Canterbury prepares you to teach both children’s and business classes.
 They also have a library staff there to help you if you are ever short on ideas or stumped for what to prepare for a class.
 I found the array of classes I had kept my teaching exciting and traveling to different locations for my classes helped me learn Madrid so much faster.

 Coming to a foreign city, I was excited but also a bit unsure of what to expect.
 I did not know anyone nor had I ever been to Madrid.
-Canterbury helped ease my worries as I immediately had a group of friends to go through the experience with in my TEFL class.
+Canterbury helped ease my worries as I immediately had a group of friends to go through the experience within my TEFL class.
 Furthermore, Canterbury plans excursions for you on the weekends.
-You have the opportunity to go to a grape harvest, the enchanting city of Segovia, a Real Madrid match and even a city-wide tomato-throwing fight.
+You have the opportunity to go to a grape harvest, the enchanting city of Segovia, a Real Madrid match, and even a city-wide tomato-throwing fight at La Tomatina.

 Through the Canterbury TEFL program, I not only became certified in teaching English as a foreign language, but I was able to see parts of Madrid and Spain I wouldn’t have otherwise and made lasting friendships.
 I am so glad I did this program and can’t imagine anyone not enjoying it as well.